yogi1967/MoneydancePythonScripts/index.md

     <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/source/toolbox/toolbox_readme.txt">(View the Toolbox HELPFILE)

 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/net_account_balances.zip">**Net Account Balances**: Puts a small 'widget' on the Home Page.
 Displays the total of selected account balances.
+Now multi-row, display currency, and you can select Accounts/Categories OR Securities per row.
 NOTE: It's also a demo of how to create a true runtime Python extension and a HomePageView widget

 - <a href="https://github.com/yogi1967/MoneydancePythonScripts/raw/master/total_selected_transactions.zip">**^^Total Selected Transactions**: Allows you to select register txns and with one click show a popup sum-total of the txn amounts selected.